The ‘Inner Game of Tennis’ is a book and thesis by W. Timothy Gallwey first published in 1974.

 So how do you deal with this?

+This concept of accessing your untapped potential through the subconscious is a core theme in “The Inner Game of Tennis.”
 Your subconscious is characterized by timing and dexterity, this is also completely logical.
 However, you’ll have to calm your consciousness before you can exploit this potential.
-As complicated as this process may be, the first step is to suspend all judgement.
+Suspending judgment is the vital first step in Gallwey’s process.